Search Programs by Major or College

 Mechanical Engineering students can learn more about the process of studying abroad in the Guide to Education Abroad for Mechanical Engineering Majors.

 For SOM students, having an international experience will expand your worldview and engage you with the broader business world.
-Decisions people are making overseas affect your business even if you do not do business outside of the United States.
+Decisions people are making overseas affect your business even if you don't do business outside of the United States.

 Business (SOM Credit)